CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ![In this screenshot of the Azure Cloud Shell editor window, the ... button has been selected and the Close Editor option is highlighted.](media/sfx.png "Close Azure Cloud Editor")

-1. Enter **CTRL + S** button to **Save**.
+1. Save the changes by **CTRL + S** button to **Save**.

-1. Now again, navigate back to window command shell and create a text file called `web.service.yml` in the `~/lab-files` folder using the Azure Cloud Shell Editor.
+1. Navigate back to Windows command prompt and create a file called `web.service.yml` in the `~/LABFILES` folder using the Windows command prompt and VS code.

     ```bash
     code web.service.yml
     ```

-1. Copy and paste the following text into the editor:
+1. Copy and paste the following code into the editor:

-    > **Note**: Be sure to copy and paste only the contents of the code block carefully to avoid introducing any special characters.
+    > **Note**: Make sure to copy and paste only the contents of the code block carefully to avoid introducing any special characters.

     ```yaml
     apiVersion: v1